jbacus/deepdesign/Documents/Deep Design Practices/practice of compassion.md

 A practice of compassion centers on heartfelt understanding of humans and the problems they face.
 Through compassion, opportunities to make an improvement on the world (the fundamental design act) become visible.
 [[all design problems are Wicked]], [[Wicked problems are the only design problems worth working on.]]

-As practiced by capitalistic Design Thinking, “empathy” is a tool which is used to expose traits in “users” that can be exploited for financial profit.
+As practiced in economic context of Design Thinking, “empathy” is a tool which is used to expose traits in “users” that can be exploited for financial profit.
 Problems are an opportunity for financial gain.
-A practice of compassion acknowledges all human need in the space of consideration.
+A practice of compassion acknowledges this requirement in the context of all human need in the space of consideration.

+As Google reminds itself in the [[Ten things we know to be true - Google|Ten things we know to be true]], “Focus on the user and all else will follow.”

 [[all design problems are Wicked]]
 [[Deep design has deep empathy for humans.]]